 Here’s a breakdown to assist you:

-Data Lake excels at handling vast quantities of diverse data types, including raw and unstructured data.
+Data Lake : It excels at handling vast quantities of diverse data types, including raw and unstructured data.
 Therefore, Its scalability and support for advanced analytics and machine learning make it an attractive option.
 Considerations:

 Data Warehouse specializes in managing structured, processed data, facilitating routine and complex querying with optimized stability and speed in data retrieval and analysis.
 Considerations: